 The Concrete Wall – DMZ

-Located 28 kilometres further west along the DMZ from Panmunjom is a DPRK military lookout post formally known as the Concrete Wall.
-It is possible for tourists to visit this active guard post alongside a North Korean Colonel to view through binoculars multiple South Korean/UN military guard posts, military installations, a South Korean town and the controversial concreate wall.
+The Concrete Wall, also known as the Korean Wall is located 28 kilometres further west along the DMZ from Panmunjom is a DPRK military lookout post formally known as the Concrete Wall.
+It is possible for tourists to visit this active guard post alongside a North Korean Colonel to view through binoculars multiple South Korean/UN military guard posts, military installations, a South Korean town and the controversial concrete wall.

 How to visit the DMZ

 Tourists in North Korea are able to visit or see the DMZ from multiple points such as Mt.
 Kumgang or from Haeju city.
 Tourists wanting to explore Panmunjom and the JSA are able to do so directly from Pyongyang.
 We include the DMZ in the majority of our tours.
 The drive between the capital city and the DMZ is 2 – 3 hours along the Reunification Highway completed in 1992.